cjneely10/BioMetaDB/README.md

-# BioMetaDB
+# BioMetadatabase

 ## Installation
-Clone this repository and add the project-level directory *BioMetaDB* to your path.
+Clone this repository and add the project-level directory *BioMetadatabase* to your path.
 Create an alias to access dbdm.
-<pre><code>cd /path/to/BioMetaDB
+<pre><code>cd /path/to/BioMetadatabase
 python3 setup.py build_ext --inplace
-export PYTHONPATH=/path/to/BioMetaDB:$PYTHONPATH
+export PYTHONPATH=/path/to/BioMetadatabase:$PYTHONPATH
-alias dbdm="python3.5 /path/to/BioMetaDB/dbdm.py"</code></pre>
+alias dbdm="python3.5 /path/to/BioMetadatabase/dbdm.py"</code></pre>
-Adding the last two lines of code to a user's `.bashrc` file will maintain these settings on next log-in.
+Adding the last two lines of the above code to a user's `.bashrc` file will maintain these settings on next log-in.

 ### Dependencies